tektronix/keithley/README.md

 * **[TSP Apps](./TSP_Apps)**
 TSP&reg; Apps for Touch Test Invent&reg; instruments (i.e. Keithley's line of touch screen enabled instruments).
 These are not traditional TSP scripts.

+## Downloading Files

+If you don't want to clone this entire repository, it's still possible to take individual files.
+Navigate to the directory holding the file you want and right-click the file to select _Save link as..._ or some variation on that depending on your browser.
+The file name will automatically populate and you can save the file where you'd like.
+Alternatively, you can open the file you want on GitHub and right-click "Raw" at the top of the file to accomplish the same thing.

 ## Maintainers

 Keithley Instruments Factory Applications Engineers: